JMsoutheastern/tranuse/README.md

 # TranUSE
-TranUSE is a Java application to interpret Land cover & land use (LCLU) changes using user-defined change processes.
+TranUSE is a Java application to interpret land cover & land use (LCLU) changes using user-defined land use trajectories.

 What is tranUSE?
 ----------------